paanil/mug/README.md

 # mug

 A compiler that outputs AMD64 assembly for NASM to assemble.
-The source language is also called mug.
+The source language is also called mug and it is described in the file 'mug_language.txt'.
 The compiler's output uses Windows compatible calling conventions.

 The whole thing was made by